emilycheatham/p1_yoga_for_you/README.md

     > - Set ethos of club
     > - Range of photos of abilites, classes, ages and ability to promote inclusivity.
-    > - Postivitive testimontials to promote the studio and the instructors.
+    > - Positive testimonials to promote the studio and the instructors.

 ### Contact Us Page

-- Allows the users to sign up or make an equiry about one or more class.
+- Allows the users to sign up or make an enquiry about one or more class.
 - Allows the user to join the mailing list.

 #### User Goal

-    > - To be able to contact the studio with an enqiry.
+    > - To be able to contact the studio with an enquiry.
     > - To be able to sign up to a class.
     > - To join the mailing list.
 #### Website Goal